ballerina-platform/ballerina-distribution/examples/aws-lambda-dynamodb-trigger/aws-lambda-dynamodb-trigger.md

 # AWS Lambda DynamoDB trigger

-This sample creates a function, which will be executed for each entry added to a database in the DynamoDB.
+This example creates a function, which will be executed for each entry added to a database in the DynamoDB.

 For more information, see the [AWS Lambda learn guide](https://ballerina.io/learn/run-in-the-cloud/function-as-a-service/aws-lambda/).